 Put simply, if the soil has low pH (less than 5.5) and the grower wants to increase it without binding the magnesium, they should apply dolomitic lime (this is high in magnesium) in the proportion of two to four tons per acre.
 However, even before this, they should get the soil analyzed.
 Magnesium values of soil between 100-250 ppm are considered sufficient for growing grapes.

-If symptoms are increased during growing season, a petiole analysis (leaf stock analysis) of the vine is recommended for determining what is wrong with the vine.
+If symptoms are increased during the growing season, a petiole analysis (leaf stock analysis) of the vine is recommended to determine what is wrong with the vine.
 A foliar spray of magnesium sulfate (15.0 to 20.0 lbs./100 gal. and 200 gal./acre) can temporarily rectify the problem.
 But Epsom salt (magnesium sulfate) can cause fruit and foliar damage if mixed with other products; therefore the soil should be analyzed.

 Powdery mildew is a major fungal disease affecting grapevines every season.
 The fungus is named Uncinula necator.

-Unfortunately, by the time growers notice this disease, it reaches a much advanced stage.
+Unfortunately, by the time growers notice this disease, it reaches a much-advanced stage.
 It affects all green parts of the plant and fruit.
 The fungus looks like white dust and can be rubbed off.
 Berries with this fungus dry up and crack open.
-If the infection spreads too fast, it can cause complete loss of crop.
+If the infection spreads too fast, it can cause a complete loss of crop.